 There are no active District landfills.
 The Fairlie, Lake Tekapo and Twizel closed landfill sites are used for hardfill disposal, and are controlled sites that do not permit public access.
 Residual waste is transported to landfills outside the District.

 The Council operates a kerbside collection service to township areas and limited rural areas in the Mackenzie District.
-Eligible properties are provided with a red wheelie bin for residual rubbish, a yellow wheelie bin for mixed recycling and a blue glass crate for glass.
-The red and yellow wheelie bins are collected in alternate weeks and the blue glass crate is collected weekly.
+Eligible properties are provided with a red wheelie bin for residual rubbish, a yellow wheelie bin for mixed recycling, a green wheelie bin for organics and a blue glass crate for glass.
+The red and yellow wheelie bins are collected in alternate weeks, while the blue glass crate and green organics bin are collected weekly.

-- Twizel - Monday or Tuesday - View collection day map here.
+- Twizel (outer) - Monday or Tuesday - View collection day map here.

 - Tekapo - Wednesday